Debate on "Is the Infrastructure Sector Really Necessary?"

 LY.COM

-This kind of ClickOps was acceptable 15 years ago, but the industry has now moved to the concept of IaC, where engineers should communicate directly with resource providers using IaC code, removing the operational middleman.
+This type of ClickOps was acceptable 15 years ago, but the industry has now moved to the concept of IaC, where engineers should communicate directly with resource providers using IaC code, eliminating operational intermediate steps.

 💡